GSA/idmanagement.gov/_buy/fips201apl-cards.md

 The Personal Identity Verification (PIV) cards listed below are approved for FICAM implementation under the FIPS 201 Evaluation Program.
 These are blank PIV cards available for purchase.
 A PIV service provider will personalize these blank cards for federal agencies and contractors.
 PIV service providers are required to use PIV cardstock from the Approved Products List (APL).

-If you do not see a card below, it's possible it's on the [Removed Product List](../buy/removed-products-list/)
+If you do not see a card below, it's possible it's on the [Removed Product List](../buy/removed-products-list/).

-Please Note:
+Please note:

-- Tri-Interface cards are not approved for Federal Government PIV or CAC card use.
+- Tri-Interface cards are not approved for federal government PIV or CAC card use.
 Agencies should not procure them.
 They are listed on the APL for industry-only acquisition.
 - Manufacturers may call Tri-Interface cards by different names (for example, Dual Hybrid).
 The prohibited feature of Tri-Interface cards is a prox interface (a 125 kHz antenna).
 - Agencies should procure only cards validated by the NIST Personal Identity Verification Program (NPIVP).

 ## How To Purchase

-Visit the [Buy Page](../buy/) to view FICAM products, services and purchasing guidance.
+Visit the [Buy Page](../buy/) to view FICAM products, services, and purchasing guidance.

 ## Approved PIV Cards